-Mexican-Spiced Pinto Beans in the Instant Pot (no-soak!)
+Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked!)

-Mexican-Spiced Pinto Beans in the Instant Pot (no-soak!)
+Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked!)

-These Mexican-Spiced Pinto Beans cook up quick and easy in the Instant Pot with no soaking required and come out perfect every time!
-Great for tacos and burritos, topped on a taco salad, or even just as a protein-packed side with your meal.
+These Mexican-Spiced Pinto Beans are packed with flavor, cook up quick and easy in the Instant Pot, with the option of using soaked or un-soaked beans!
+These savory beans are perfect for tacos, burritos, topped on a salad, or even just as a protein-packed side with your meal.

 You don’t have to soak?!

-I used to be very adamant about soaking beans before cooking because I had terrible experiences in the past.
-I gave it another shot, though, and sure enough—my un-soaked beans came out perfectly!
+I used to be very adamant about soaking beans before cooking because I had terrible experiences in the past with beans being inconsistent; overcooked on the outside, crunchy on the inside.
+I gave it another shot, though, and sure enough—my un-soaked beans came out just fine!
 My failed attempts in the past may have been old beans, the hard water, or a combination of both.
-If I plan ahead then I’ll soak my beans in ¼ tsp baking soda overnight (just soak with baking soda, don’t cook beans with it!) but if I want to cook beans spur of the moment then I follow this recipe!
+If I plan ahead then I’ll soak my beans overnight but if I want to cook beans spur of the moment then I just use the longer cooking time in the Instant Pot and the beans come out perfect!

 Tips for success